phpMussel/phpMussel/_docs/readme.en.txt

  with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 28th May 2015 and is current for all phpMussel releases of the two most recent minor versions (v0.5-v0.6i) at the time of writing this.
+ This information was last updated 7th September 2015 and is current for all phpMussel releases of the two most recent minor versions (v0.6-v0.7a) at the time of writing this.

  Ad-Aware                No known problems